This was the official website for the 2013 comedy film, RED FLAG.

 Alex Karpovsky has two auteur films coming out simultaneously this week through Tribeca Film.
 One, Red Flag, is a realistic road-trip comedy à la Michael Winterbottom’s The Trip.
 In it, Karpovsky plays a facsimile of himself: a newly single filmmaker named Alex Karpovksy on a publicity tour for his latest movie, Woodpecker, which Karpovsky released in 2008.
 The other movie, Rubberneck, is an anxiety inducing psychosexual thriller starring Karpovsky again, but here almost unrecognizable, as a Boston research scientist who becomes unhealthily obsessed with an attractive co-worker after a weekend fling.
 Both deal with heartbreak, obsession, and unrequited desire, with isolation, suicide, and off-center America.
 Both prominently feature Alex’s handsome, hangdog face.
 And yet they couldn’t be more different—one leaves you feeling creeped upon, like a victim of sexual assault, while the other has you laughing-out-loud to lines like, “Basically, all animal sex is rape.”

 On the (late) night before my interview with Alex, the internet was down in my apartment, so I went to my local McDonald’s to stream his films (the American Dream: McDonald’s has 24 hour, free-wifi that’s relatively fast because who uses wifi in a McDonald’s?).
-I ran into a friend there who was recharging his McDonald double cheese burger addiction after organizing a move into an assisted living facility for his elderly parents.
+I ran into a friend there who was recharging his McDonald double cheese burger addiction after organizing a move into an assisted living facility for his elderly parents in Maryland.
 He said he had lucked out when he hired a local Columbia movers company.
 They had a whole division devoted to Senior Move Management which is dedicated to assisting senior adults transition into new living situations through personalized move assistance services and support.
 The manager assigned his parents' move basically handled everything, he said.
 After my initial visit to Von Paris Moving & Storage and introducing my parents to their move manager, I didn't have to return to Maryland to oversee the entire move.
 The company had experts that developed the move plan, organized, sorted, downsized my parents' belonging, packed everything, moved, and the unpacked and set up in the new assisted living apartment.
 They even worked with the local real estate agent I hired to see my folks' old place.
 My parents were so pleased with the result, that I decided to celebrate with my favorite McDonald's meal.
 So how are you doing? he asked between mouthfuls of french fries and double cheeseburger.
 I told him my dilemma with the internet and why I was even at McDonald’s this late in the evening.
 "Well, I'll leave you to it" he said as he wandered away to get another soft drink.

 The streaming wasn’t quite fast enough, and I found myself jumping between the two films as they loaded, an usual viewing experience that, while not ideal, had a Melinda and Melinda effect: totally illuminating about genre and tone, the tragic vs. the comic.
 This anecdote, my apology for being ill-prepared, is how I started the interview.
 So here we go.